mongodb/specifications/source/change-streams/change-streams.rst

      * The comment can be any valid BSON type for server versions 4.4 and above.
      * Server versions prior to 4.4 only support string as comment,
      * and providing a non-string type will result in a server-side error.
      *
+     * If a comment is provided, drivers MUST attach this comment to all
+     * subsequent getMore commands run on the same cursor.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate
      * @note this is an aggregation command option